rafael-santiago/kryptos/doc/MANUAL.md

 Similarly, the ``kryptos_verify()`` expects the signature algorithm name, a pointer to the task context, the signed buffer and its size, the public key buffer and its size.

-The ``RSA`` signature tends to be time consuming depending on the size of the input and of course the modulus.
+The ``RSA`` signature tends to be time consuming depending on the size of the input and, of course, the modulus.
 There is also a trick that can speed up the verification process and it can be achieved by choosing a small public key factor, however, it is out of scope of the manual.
 You can also hash the input before signing.
 Moreover it is about generic tricks.

 The standard RSA digital signature is weak.
-The best practice to avoid some flaws present in the standard way is to pad the input.
+The best practice to avoid some flaws present in the standard way is by padding the input.
 Thus, kryptos implements the ``RSA-EMSA-PSS`` signature scheme.
 The following code sample shows how to use this stronger scheme with ``c99`` conveniences.